mantidproject/documents/Design/CodeReorg/CodeReorg.md

 Notes:

 - each subdirectory will have its own `testing` directory
-- the library names will be formed from concatenating directory names togther, e.g. `common/core` would produce `libmantidcommoncore.so`
+- the library names will be formed from concatenating directory names togther, e.g. `common/core` would produce `libmantid-common-algorithm.so`.